New Mexico School for the Deaf

-Language Skills: Ability to read, analyze, and interpret general business periodicals, professional journals, technical procedures, or governmental regulations.
-Ability to write reports, business correspondence, and procedure manuals.
-Ability to effectively present information and respond to questions from groups of managers, and the general public.
-Demonstrated skills in formal presentations and working within the scope of multi-cultural and family systems.
+Language Skills: Ability to read, analyze, and interpret speech and language periodicals, professional journals, technical procedures, or governmental regulations.
+Ability to write evaluations and business correspondence.
+Ability to effectively present information and respond to questions from teachers and parents.

 Mathematical Skills: Ability to add, subtract, multiply, and divide in all units of measure, using whole numbers, common fractions, and decimals.
-Ability to compute rate, ratio, and percent and to draw and interpret bar graphs.
+Ability to compute standard scores, percentile ranks, and age equivalents for evaluations based on standardization charts.

 Physical Demands: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-While performing the duties of this Job, the employee is occasionally required to stand; walk and sit.
+While performing the duties of this Job, the employee is frequently required to stand, walk, sit, and play on the floor with students.
 The employee must occasionally lift and/or move up to 25 pounds.
-The employee must be able to answer the phone and respond to callers.
 Specific vision abilities required by this job include close vision, distance vision and peripheral vision.

 Work Environment: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.